 While it might be easy to pin the blame on high carbon dioxide and low oxygen, McElhany said one must be careful not to become fixated on a single possible cause.
 “There are a lot of things going on that may be a primary driver for this population, but CO2 is something we need to consider.”

 Plankton and vegetation

-At the bottom of the food web, supporting a multitude of life forms, are tiny plankton, made up of thousands of different oceanic species.
+At the base of the food web, supporting a multitude of life forms, are tiny plankton, made up of thousands of different oceanic species.
 They include plantlike phytoplankton, which get their energy directly from the sun, and zooplankton, which survive by eating other organisms.
 Some plankton, known as mixotrophs, can do both.

-- Pteropods and gastropods (sea snails), which offer a key food supply for fish;
+- pteropods and gastropods (sea snails), which offer a key food supply for fish;

 - shrimp, clams and oysters, which are economically valuable;

 - echinoderm larvae, including young sea stars and sea urchins;